Matt Schlapp to Newsmax: Republicans Can Win Budget Debate

-American Conservative Union Chairman Matt Schlapp insisted Monday on Newsmax that Republicans can win the debt ceiling and wider budget debate if they play it smart.
+American Conservative Union Chair Matt Schlapp insisted Monday on Newsmax that Republicans can win the debt ceiling and wider budget debate if they play it smart.

 Joining "The Record with Greta Van Susteren," Schlapp insisted that House Speaker Kevin McCarthy, R-Calif., and his conference have leverage in the debt ceiling debate as the United States is closer than ever to defaulting.